 Visit Early or Late in the Day

-Seeing the sunrise from the summit of Haleakala National Park or atop Cadillac Mountain in Acadia are not only quintessential National Parks experiences but allow early risers to hit the trails before the crowds start filtering into the parks later in the morning.
+Seeing the sunrise from the summit of Haleakala National Park or atop Cadillac Mountain in Acadia is not only quintessential National Parks experiences but allows early risers to hit the trails before the crowds start filtering into the parks later in the morning.
 Park rangers say that the earlier in the day you arrive, the better (at least prior to 10 a.m.), especially when parking lots at popular parks can start filling up even before 9 a.m. in the summer.

 Likewise, sticking around for sunset is its own reward and offers the option of lingering into the evening, when many parks offer stargazing, campfire chats, and other night programs that typically are enjoyed by far more campers than day-trippers.

 Visiting the national parks is a vacation of a lifetime for many people, so you won’t necessarily avoid all the crowds by visiting during the week, especially in the summer.
 But at least you won’t have to cope with the sometimes overwhelming combination of vacationing park-goers plus day-trippers making a quick visit on their Saturday or Sunday off.

 We all know the names of America’s iconic parks — Yellowstone, Yosemite, Bryce, Zion, the Grand Canyon — and the reason we do is that they’re so incredibly popular.
 Yet the U.S. National Parks system is not only remarkably rich and diverse (there are over 419 parks in all), but there are plenty of spectacular landscapes to explore at lesser-known parks, where crowds are rare.